-He is currently a member of the resident faculty at the Santa Fe Institute.
-Previously he was the Ulam Scholar at the Center for Nonlinear Studies at Los Alamos National Laboratory, and before that he was at the NASA Ames Research Center and was a consulting professor at Stanford University, where he formed the Collective Intelligence Group.
-He has worked at IBM and at a data mining startup, and he is external faculty at numerous international institutions.
+Before his current position, he was the Ulam Scholar at the Center for Nonlinear Studies, and before that he was at NASA Ames Research Center and a consulting professor at Stanford University, where he formed the Collective Intelligence group.
+He has worked at IBM and a data mining startup and is external faculty at numerous international institutions.

-His degrees in physics are from Princeton University and the University of California.
+His degrees in Physics are from Princeton and the University of California.